bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Bugs while production hasn't changed.
 * Really bad wormhole bug!
+Seems fine now?
+* After accessed wormhole, key navigation does not work until manual focus.
 * Figure out why window resizing timeout seems to have regressed.
 * PT Sans Italic is small? e.g. The Man in the High Castle.
 * Switching between songs in local is slow, not as slow in staging